 Secure internal communication#

-The Trino cluster can be configured to use secured communication.
-Communication between Trino nodes can be secured with SSL/TLS.
+The Trino cluster can be configured to use secured communication with internal authentication of the nodes in the cluster, and optionally added security with TLS.

 Requests between Trino nodes are authenticated using a shared secret.
-For secure internal communication, the shared secret must be configured on all nodes in the cluster:
+For secure internal communication, the shared secret must be set to the same value on all nodes in the cluster:

 A large random key is recommended, and can be generated with the following Linux command:

 You can configure the coordinator and all workers to encrypt all communication with each other using TLS.
 Every node in the cluster must be configured.
 Nodes that have not been configured, or are configured incorrectly, are not able to communicate with other nodes in the cluster.

 In typical deployments, you should enable TLS directly on the coordinator for fully encrypted access to the cluster by client tools.